Black Heroes: John Edward ‘Eddie’ Parris, The First Black Welsh International Footballer

 “It was fitting, too, that Bradford’s other goal was made by their other winger, Parris, the coloured player at outside left, who was another personality of the match. … It is surprising how often Parris has a hand in his side’s scoring efforts.
 Sometimes he may do surprisingly weak things; there were occasions in this game when he lost the ball without a Preston man near to take it from him.
 But one never knows when Parris may show a thrilling a burst of speed and either score or make the running for a goal”

-Injury would hamper Parris that same season.
-A lack of game time on his return meant he would then move to Third Division side Bournemouth and Boscombe Athletic in the summer of 1934.
-Back-to-back hattricks for the Cherries in the FA Cup would follow in 1935.
-But a second Wales cap wouldn’t.
+Injury hampered Parris that same season, and a lack of game time on his return saw him move to Third Division side Bournemouth and Boscombe Athletic in the summer of 1934.
+Back-to-back hattricks for the Cherries in the FA Cup would follow in 1935, but a second Wales cap wouldn’t.

-Spells at Luton and Northampton Town would follow for Parris upon leaving the Cherries in 1937.
-But the outbreak of World War II would quickly halt the career of the then 28-year-old.
+Spells at Luton and Northampton Town followed for Parris upon leaving the Cherries in 1937.
+But the outbreak of World War II quickly halted the career of the then 28-year-old.
 Parris would then relocate to Gloucester and play his part in the war effort by working at a local aircraft factory.

 He continued playing football throughout the war for the factory team.
 However, by the time WWII came to a halt in 1945, age and attrition had kicked in.
 The reality of a second Wales cap was now behind him.
-But Parris continued playing with short spells at Bath City and Cheltenham Town.
-He eventually ended his playing career at Gloucester City in 1948, at the age of 37.
+But Parris continued playing with short spells at Bath City and Cheltenham Town, eventually ending his playing career at Gloucester City in 1948 at the age of 37.

 A 21-year footballing career interrupted by war.
 268 league appearances, 60 goals.
 An admirable feat from the coloured kid born in Pwllmeyric during the infancy of the 20th century.
 Where just living to see adolescence would not have been a straightforward task.